originyc/originyc/README.md

 - 👋 Hi, I’m @originyc
 - 👀 I’m interested in being part of this brave new Web3 world!
-- 🌱 I’ve got some skills in Python and JS, currently learning Solidity.
+- 🌱 I am learning Solidity, Web3.py, Web3.js and React.
-- 💞️ I’m looking for a Solidity bromance.
+- 💞️ I’m looking for a Sr Solidity engineer that needs some help.
 - 📫 Email me anytime at originyc@gmail.com
 - 📃 Check out my credentials [here](https://www.linkedin.com/in/ericbrubin/)